mlutfy/civicrmnetbanx--deprecated-/README.txt

-Hooks and extention for Desjardins payment processor integration in CiviCRM.
+Netbanx (Optimal Payments) payment processor integration for CiviCRM.

-Note that a new version of the payment gateway came out in December 2011 (using Optimal Payments by Netbanx).
+This is the new payment gateway (since 2012) used by Desjardins in Quebec.

-Currently this code only supports the "old" API.
+It should work for merchants using Netbanx directly as well.

-It integrates with the payment method "without redirection" (process, not notify), therefore you will need an SSL certificate on your donation page.
+It integrates with the payment method "without redirection" (process, not notify), therefore you will need an SSL certificate for your payment page.

 INSTALLATION: